we-like-parsers/pegen/docs/grammar.rst

 ``&&e``
 '''''''

-Fail immediatly if e fails to parse by raising the exception built using the ``make_syntax_error`` method.
+Fail immediately if e fails to parse by raising the exception built using the ``make_syntax_error`` method.

 This construct can help provide better error messages.